cancertech/cancer_diagnosis/docs/tutorial.md

+Note, you should download and install this tool first before reading this tutorial.
+You can follow the
+<a href="https://cancertech.cs.washington.edu/installation.html" target="_blank">installation page</a>
+ for instructions.

 # Step 1: Get ROI from Whole Slide Image
 This is an example of how to use ROIWindowClassifier to detect diagnostically relevant regions of interest in breast biopsy whole slide images.